Generic selectors

 I wrote this paragraph about Jonathan when he left for New York City in 1999.
 I wish it weren’t even more true today.

 “We may not understand what our neighbors eat, but we understand their devotion to their grandmothers’ recipes, to the familiar smells, to a finally perfect slice of something eaten a thousand times before, as something very human, Without Gold, a little of the stitching has gone out of the LA fabric.
 Score one for the Forces That Pull Us Asunder.
-In the building where I work, the easiest way for me to start a conversation with the Phillipino consular officials, the Korean bankers, the Latino journalists, the black lawyers, is to ask them about the food I know they are hungry for.
+In the building where I work, the easiest way for me to start a conversation with the Filipino consular officials, the Korean bankers, the Latino journalists, the black lawyers, is to ask them about the food I know they are hungry for.
 Without Gold, how will I know?”

 Leave a Reply